 - When you no longer qualify for New Hampshire Medicaid. - If you decide to switch to another plan during the Annual Open Enrollment Period: - O When is the Annual Open Enrollment Period?
 The Annual Open Enrollment Period is described in the open enrollment notice sent to you each year by NH DHHS.
-The Annual Open Enrollment is usually, November 1 through December 31 each year (dates may vary).
-The notice will provide instructions on when and how to switch health plans if you choose to do so, including when your membership ends in your current plan. - o For information on care transitions between plans, refer to Section 5.3 (Continuity of care, including transitions of care). - If you request to be assigned to the same plan in which another family member is enrolled. - In certain situations, you may also be eligible to leave the plan at other times of the year for cause.
-These situations include: - o When you move out of state. - When you need related services to be performed at the same time and not all related services are available within the network; and when receiving services separately would subject you to unnecessary risk. - For other reasons, such as poor quality of care, lack of access to services, violation of your rights, or lack of access to network providers experienced in dealing with your needs. - You may also be eligible at other times of the year to leave the plan without cause, including: - O During the 90 calendar days following the initial date of your enrollment with the plan, or the date that NH DHHS sends you notice of enrollment, whichever is later.
+The notice will provide instructions on when and how to switch health plans if you choose to do so, including when your membership ends in your current plan. - For information on care transitions between plans, refer to Section 5.3 (Continuity of care, including transitions of care). - In certain situations, you may also be eligible to leave the plan at other times of the year for cause.
+These situations include: - o When you move out of state. - When you need related services to be performed at the same time and not all related services are available within the network; and when receiving services separately would subject you to unnecessary risk. - For other reasons, such as poor quality of care, lack of access to NH Medicaid covered services, violation of your rights, or lack of access to network providers experienced in dealing with your needs.